Free Iowa Records: Background Checks, Arrests & More

 • At least two years have passed since their last juvenile case2

-How Do I Know if I Have a Warrant in Iowa?
-(Free Iowa Warrant Check Instructions)
+How Do I Know if I’m Wanted in IA?
+(Free Iowa Warrant Check)

 Those wanting to check if there’s a warrant out on a friend or themselves can check if online warrant information is available by entering “[county name] warrant search” into a search engine.
 At the local level, warrant lists are usually hosted by the sheriff’s department or local police agencies.

-For example, residents of Woodbury County can access the Woodbury County Sheriff’s warrant search and review the name list or the search box that allows users to conduct their own research.
+For example, residents of Woodbury County can access the Warrant Search Tool provided by the sheriff’s office and review the name list or the search box that allows users to conduct their own research.

-The Black Hawk County Sheriff’s Office has a very handy warrant search tool; searchers can click on a name to get more information about individuals with outstanding warrants such as their age, warrant issue and last known address.
+The Black Hawk County Sheriff’s Office has a very handy Warrant Search Portal, searchers can click on a name to get more information about individuals with outstanding warrants such as their age, warrant issue and last known address.

 Source: Dickinson County Sheriff’s Office6